moebiussurfing/ofxSurfingPBR/README.md

 ## Requeriments

-* Copy the content of `data.zip` to the examples or your projects `/bin/data`.
+* Copy the content of `data.zip` to the examples or to your projects into `/bin/data`.

 └ data
-   ├ cubemaps / .exr / .hdr / .jpg
+    ├ cubemaps / .exr / .hdr / (.jpg)
     ├ models / .obj / .ply / .fbx
     ├ shadersGL2 / .frag / .vert
     └ shadersGL3 / .frag / .vert

 ## Tested Systems
 * **Windows 11** / **VS 2022** / **OF 0.12+** @[GitHub master branch](https://github.com/openframeworks/openFrameworks)